KingLouie1994/react-music-player/README.md

 # What is this project about

-This music player was created in the course of a React course, which focuses on creativity and less frequently used functions of React.
+This music player was created participating in a creative React course on the internet.
 Only copyright-free music has been used.

 # Getting Started with Create React App